Justype/modules/README.md

 If run with no arguments, it will list all the modules, whatis, and their status.

 ```
-usage: utils.py [-h] [-l] [-lw] [-lm NAME] [-lu] [-ln] [-i] [-d]
+usage: utils.py [-h] [-s NAME] [-l] [-lw] [-lu] [-ln] [-li] [-in] [-d] [-c NEW_NAME_VERSION] [-t TEMPLATE]

-optional arguments:
+Utility script for modules overview and batch operations
+You can use ./build-scripts/app/version -h for help on individual build scripts

+options:
   -h, --help            show this help message and exit
+  -s NAME, --search NAME
+                        search for an app and whatis by name
   -l, --list-all        list all the app/versions and their status
   -lw, --list-whatis    list the whatis of all apps
-  -lm NAME, --list-module NAME
-                         list all the versions and dependencies from given name
+  -lu, --list-upgradable
-  -lu, --list-upgradable list upgradable apps
+                        list upgradable apps
   -ln, --list-newest    list apps with newer version (even if not installed)
+  -li, --list-installed
+                        list installed apps with versions
+  -in, --install-newest
-  -i, --install-newest   install newest version of each app
+                        install newest version of each app
   -d, --delete-all      delete all installed apps
+  -c NEW_NAME_VERSION, --create NEW_NAME_VERSION
+                        create a new build script from existing template
+  -t TEMPLATE, --template TEMPLATE
+                        use template from 0-template (must use with -c)
 ```

 ## How to Install/Remove Custom Modules